MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

 ms.assetid: 4ece0ee2-c268-4636-bf2a-16e454befe57
 description: "Learn what's needed for group admins to host live video events for Yammer users."
 ---
-# Live events in Yammer
+# Organize a Microsoft Teams powered live event in Yammer

 > [!NOTE]
 > Yammer live events have historically used Stream live events for video processing.
 Microsoft is retiring Stream live events on DATE, 2023.
 Teams live events is the successor service that will allow you to create, host and produce live events within Yammer with the same functionality that you get with Stream.

 > [!IMPORTANT]
 > **To continue supporting our customers' needs, we will extend temporary limit increases for live events through June 30, 2023, including:**